 In addition to assigning task owners, it’s also a good idea to give each team member simple responsibilities like reporting on progress during status meetings and identifying their own roadblocks.
 This helps maintain a culture of transparency and builds momentum.

-You can also easily set up monday.com Automations to speed up your workflow for more efficient project management.
+Automations can speed up your workflow for more efficient project management.
 For example, you can notify managers automatically when due dates are passed, create a new task item every week, and more.